NSLS-II/project-management/documents/JupyterHub.md

 that have been running for a couple days will still be attached to the environment that was newest *when they started* and that environment should not be ripped out from underneath them while they are still running.

+The story for deploying a fix to some library like sixtools for users then, is:
+* Merge a PR with a fix.
+* Tag the project (and employ CI/CD tools to automatically create a package on PyPI / conda).
+* Click the "Build a new latest environment!" button and wait for it to run.
+* Tell the user to restart their kernel, which will automatically bind to the updated environment with the new release of the library.